-BENEFIT Deductible Applies Copay Behavioral Health Services (Behavioral Health and Subs (Some services may require Prior Inpatient Services Yes \$0 Intermediate Services (such as Partial Hospitalization) Yes \$0 Outpatient Services No \$20/visit Chiropractic Care Chiropractic Care (limited to 20 v (children under age 13 require Pr 1 1 · · No \$20/per visit This bene fit is administered by OptumHe New England's chiropractic s as, Health What your plan covers We cover up to 20 visits per plan year for medically necessary chiropractic services.
-When you receive services, your In-Plan chiropractor must notify OptumHealth Care Solutions.
-OptumHealth Care Solutions will work with your In-Plan chiropractor to determine the appropriate level of covered services to treat your condition.
-If your chiropractor does not notify OptumHealth Care Solutions, the service will not be covered.
-We will cover your visits with an In-Plan chiropractor.
-A \$20 Copay applies for each visit.
-For more information or to find a provider Go down to Search On the phone: Call Health (413) 787-4 ur web site. hnewengland.org/p o "Find a Chiroprad New England Me 4004 or (800) 310-2 provider-search etic Provider" and click mber Services at
+BENEFIT Deductible Applies Сорау Hearing aids aid per hearing impaire overs the cost of one hearing ed ear, every 24 months, up to or each hearing aid.
+Prior No 100% coverage up to \$2,000 per device per ear (you are responsible for all costs beyond maximum) Members over 21 years old (Health New England will reimburse for the purchase or repair of hearing aids for both ears combined at 100% for the first \$500 and 80% for the next \$1,500 per person, up to a maximum of \$1,700, every two Policy Years.)
+No 100% coverage for the first \$500 and 80% for the next \$1,500 per person, every two Policy Years Behavioral Health Serv (Behavioral Health and (Some services may requ Substance Abuse) Inpatient Services Yes \$0 Intermediate Services (.
+Hospitalization) such as Partial Yes \$0 Outpatient Services No \$20/visit Chiropractic Care Chiropractic Care (limited (children under age 13 req No \$20/visit What your plan covers This benefit is administered by OptumHealth Care Solutions, Health New England's chiropractic services manager. • We cover up to 20 vis services. en you receive services, your In-Plan chiropractor must notify umHealth Care Solutions.
+OptumHealth Care Solutions will work with In-Plan chiropractor to determine the appropriate level of covered ices to treat your condition.
+If your chiropractor does not notify umHealth Care Solutions, the service will not be covered. will cover your visits with an In-Plan chiropractor.
+A \$20 Copay OptumHealth Care So your In-Plan chiropra services to treat your We will cover your vi applies for each visit.

+BENEFIT Deductible Copay Applies For more information or to find a provider On the web: You can find information about OptumHealth participating chiropractors through our web site.
+Go to healthnewengland.org/provider-search Go down to "Find a Chiropractic Provider" and click Search On the phone: Call Health New England Member Services at (413) 787-4004 or (800) 310-2835 Call OptumHealth Care Solutions at (888) 676-7768

+INPATIENT CARE